List of electoral wards in Norfolk

 This is a list of electoral divisions and wards in the ceremonial county of Norfolk in the East of England.
 All changes since the re-organisation of local government following the passing of the Local Government Act 1972 are shown.
 The number of councillors elected for each electoral division or ward is shown in brackets.

 County council

-Norfolk

 Electoral Divisions from 1 April 1974 (first election 12 April 1973) to 2 May 1985:

 Electoral Divisions from 2 May 1985 to 5 May 2005:

 Electoral Divisions from 5 May 2005 to 2025: